Off Course (film): Plot

 Another subplot revolves around the irascible Andrés, who is revealed to have an estranged daughter living in Spain.
 During the course of the movie, he is diagnosed with Alzheimer's disease.

-When Hugo's parents and fiancee visit him in Berlin, Rafa, Carla, Hakan and Marisol play different roles as Hugo's employees.
-Carla is introduced as Hugo's secretary, and Nadia is introduced as Hugo's fiancee.
+When Hugo's parents and fiancée visit him in Berlin, Rafa, Carla, Hakan and Marisol play different roles as Hugo's employees.
+Carla is introduced as Hugo's secretary, and Nadia is introduced as Hugo's fiancée.
 Upon learning this, Carla believes that Hugo is no different than the other men she has dated, seeing herself as "the other woman", and angrily reveals the truth behind Hugo's employment.
 Meanwhile, Hakan catches Marisol congratulating Braulio for successfully fathering a child and cuts off contact with both of them.

 Hugo returns to Spain to work for Nadia's father while they prepare for the wedding.
 Hugo finds Andrés's daughter and informs her of her father's diagnosis, telling her that the wrong decision can cause a lifetime of regret.
 On the day of the wedding, Próspero gives Hugo a speech telling him he should marry for love, not money; emboldened, Hugo jilts Nadia at the altar and flies to Berlin, where he finds Carla jogging amongst thousands in the Berlin Marathon.
 Hugo and Carla reconcile, as do Hakan and Marisol, who is forced to give birth in the café's delivery van (with Braulio and Andrés attending) on the way to the hospital, as they are caught in marathon-induced traffic.

 As the movie closes, Braulio wins a scientific fellowship to China, Hugo's parents' home is repossessed, Carla and Hugo are living together in Berlin with their "extended" family of Hakan, Marisol, and their daughter; and Andrés's daughter has come to Berlin to care for her father.